-- The student has filed a completed High School Early Admissions Request form to the Enrollment Services office. - Students applying under the Post Secondary Enrollment Options Act (Dual Enrollment) must provide a Dual Enrollment Authorization letter from their school district each semester, to Macomb's Financial Services office, specifying semester and course approved for payment under Public Act 160. - The applicant has completed the new student COMPASS Placement test and the New Student Orientation requirement. - The student has been granted Early Admission status by the college prior to registering for classes.
+1. The student has completed and submitted the High School Early Admissions Application to the Enrollment Services office.

+Students applying under the Post Secondary Enrollment Options Act (Dual Enrollment) must provide a Dual Enrollment Authorization letter from their school district each semester, to Macomb's Financial Services office, specifying semester and course approved for payment under Public Act 160.

+- 2. The applicant has completed the new student COMPASS Placement test and the New Student Orientation requirement. - 3.
+The student has been granted Early Admission status by the college prior to registering for classes.